Director

 Reviewer: NSF Proposals, Industry proposals, several scientific articles reviewed for Journal of Electrochemical Society, Physical Review, American Vacuum Society, Materials research society, DOE Journal of Undergraduate Research and Journal of Applied Physics, Journal of Physics and Chemistry of Solids, J. Vacuum Science and Tech and Surface and Interface Analysis.

 Publications: Author/co-author of over 140 publications in scientific journals, conference publications, invention reports and book chapters.
-Details are here.
+Click for details.

 Professional Activities: Symposium Organizations, Conference Session Chair, Several national and international conference presentations as invited speaker.
 Project managements, Lecturer, (teaching) classes as a part of PNNL/Univ. of Washington/ Washington State Univ. nanomaterials synthesis and characterization courses.
 Supervised graduate students and junior faculty, guest lectures at Clemson University in various departments, Workshop organizations, Acquisition of large, high dollar scientific capabilities, team member for several review teams and awards committees.